Alice and Bob on $\Bbb X$: reversal, coupling, renewal: Remarks on related problems

-\begin{remark} The above problem may be phrased as \lq$\H\T$ vs $\H\H$\rq.
-The methods described here yield the same conclusions for $\T\H$ vs $\H\H$, for the following reason.
-Take a sequence $\om$ of heads/tails and reverse it in time to obtain $\rho(\om)$.
+One may phrase the problem addressed here as \lq$\H\T$ vs $\H\H$\rq, and we shall write \lq$\H\T > \H\H$\rq\ in paraphrase of Theorem \ref{thm:0}(a).
+This implies that $\T\H > \H\H$ for the following reason.
+Take a sequence $\om$ of heads/tails and reverse it in time to obtain $\rho(\om)$ --- so that, for example, the sequence $\om = \H\T\H\H\H\T$ (sometimes abbreviated in the natural way to $\H\T\H^3\T$) becomes the reversed sequence $\rho(\om) = \T\H\H\H\T\H$ (abbreviated to $\T\H^3\T\H$).
 Then $\om$ and $\rho(\om)$ have the same probability distribution, and the same count of consecutive head pairs $\H\H$.
-However, every $\H\T$ in $\om$ becomes $\T\H$ in $\rho(\om)$. \end{remark}
+However, every $\H\T$ in $\om$ becomes $\T\H$ in $\rho(\om)$.
+Such reversal is a technique used heavily in the current paper.
+Another simple technique is the interchange of heads and tails, whereby one deduces immediately that $\T\H > \T\T$.